State Executive Nondefense or "Failure to Defend"

 - To watch Governor Dukakis discuss Attorney General Bellotti's decision not to defend the suit brought by the parents of Walter E. Fernald State School residents, please click here (Discussion begins around the 38:00 minute mark of the video).

-Do State Attorneys General Have a Duty to Defend State Law?, Federalist Society for Law and Public Policy Studies Podcast Featuring:
+Do State Attorneys General Have a Duty to Defend State Law?, Federalist Society for Law and Public Policy Studies Podcast (April 4, 2014), featuring:

 - Professor Neal E. Devins, Professor of Law, Professor of Government, and Director of the Institute of Bill of Rights Law, William and Mary Marshall-Wythe School of Law